AlgorithmicPolicyIndex/ChatPlays/readme.md

 I hope to see what people come up with for features, themes and plugins for the chat overlay!

 # Work Load / Plans
   - TWITCH
       - Channel Point reward to start for viewers (I'm not affiliated, so that's hard to test)
       - Follower Request (as it's not a part of the API)
   - YOUTUBE
       - Subscribe / Membership Event (not a part of the chat module I use)
   - OVERALL
+    - Services
+      - Make Error handler for specific cases where, say Twitch, tmi.js returns "no response from Twitch"
+        - This is because it connects to Twitch, but does not join the channel.
+      - Handle Errors from OBS WebSocket, as it will "connect" if values are inputted, but errors when failed to connect and does not send to app.
+    - Plugins
+      - Convert to general services
+        - to allow Service Plugins to other platforms
+        - Custom Features in the Control Panel
+        - Other things I can't think of right now
-   - Allow Chat to Interact with Game Voice Chat.
+    - Voice Chat
-       - Need to figure out virtual microphone input or hooking.
-Such as Steel Series Sonar Aux or other channels.
-       - You can add via "export const VoiceKey = Key.V;" inside your game files.
-Check [Destiny2](./src/games/Destiny2.ts) for an example.
-       - You can't manually start VC via command, if you want to test it or start it yourself, please enter the [Settings.json](./JSON/settings.json) and change `Voice = false` to true.
+       - Test input in games, to make sure full message is heard in game.
+    - Convert Monitors from index to select menu for which monitor to use.
     - Not a priority
          - 7TV and FFZ Emotes
- - Electron App
-	- Max WxH: 850x1159 | Min WxH: 450x759 - This is due to it being too large or too small.
-I don't believe other sizes beyond those will be very readible.
-These were found out by means of WinXP theme testing for dyanmic sizing.
-You may want to look into doing general sizing via the app window if you wish to read chat from it, then do overlay sizing on OBS directly.
-	- Look into allowing optional login information for extra features
-    - When not using Chat Overlay, create small window with "close gracefully" button, so you don't have to terminate in terminal.

 ### Running
 > **!** You'll need to edit anything to match your package manager, I personally use [Bun](https://bun.sh) **!**